+Create safe play areas for children – separate play areas from driveways and roads.
+Young children must be within eyesight of an adult at all times while outdoors.
 The backyard or local playground provides lots of scope to run, climb, swing, explore and play imaginary games.
-Some parents may limit their child’s playtime activities because they are concerned about injury.
-With careful planning, however, play environments can be challenging and safe for children.
+With careful planning however, play environments can be challenging and safe for children.

 Being outdoors encourages all types of free play and helps children understand their environment.
 Playgrounds provide children with a range of experiences and opportunities including: